Firdous2307/personal-finance-tracker/README.md

 Well, I thought I had this created already, cause when i was running the python command for the main.py and checking the database using SQLite CLI, it was empty i.e the **finance_tracker.db**.
 So let us go ahead in creating a **transaction.py** file.

+This file defines the Transaction class, which represents a financial transaction with attributes for amount, category, description, type, and date.
+The __init__ method initializes these attributes, while the __str__ method provides a formatted string representation of the transaction.

 ## Using SQLite Command Line Interface